louismullie/temp-data/markdown_final/af1e3e78-2e98-2cff-c0f5-5bc12fb95dbd.md

 > Let's see… What do we have here?
 The user is asking how many sides a rhombus has.
 Let's break this down step-by-step.
 First, I need to think about the formal definition of a rhombus.
 Then, I should verify the etymology and whether it implies a specific number of sides.
 Next, I will consider whether any of the provided references contain geometric definitions that could contradict or confirm the standard answer.
 Finally, I will select the correct option and briefly justify it with core geometric reasoning.

 > Let me first confirm the definition.
-A rhombus is a quadrilateral with all four sides of equal length, which by definition has four sides, and it is a special case of a parallelogram where adjacent sides are equal and opposite angles are equal, though I don't need to over-specify the angle properties to answer the question about side count [^notfound].
+A rhombus is a quadrilateral with all four sides of equal length, which by definition has four sides, and it is a special case of a parallelogram where adjacent sides are equal and opposite angles are equal, though I don't need to over-specify the angle properties to answer the question about side count.

 > Wait, let me verify the etymology to ensure I'm not missing a nuance.
-The word "rhombus" comes from Greek and historically referred to a spinning top or lozenge shape, which in plane geometry corresponds to a four-sided figure; none of the classical or modern geometric usages imply more than four sides, so the etymology supports the four-side conclusion rather than contradicting it [^notfound].
+The word "rhombus" comes from Greek and historically referred to a spinning top or lozenge shape, which in plane geometry corresponds to a four-sided figure; none of the classical or modern geometric usages imply more than four sides, so the etymology supports the four-side conclusion rather than contradicting it.

 > I should double-check whether any of the supplied references provide conflicting geometric definitions.
-Hold on, let's not jump to conclusions; scanning the documents, I see no source that redefines a rhombus as having 3, 5, 6, 7, 8, 9, 10, or 12 sides, and there are no geometry textbooks or mathematical papers in the set that would override the standard definition, so the absence of contradictory sources reinforces the canonical answer [^notfound].
+Hold on, let's not jump to conclusions; scanning the documents, I see no source that redefines a rhombus as having 3, 5, 6, 7, 8, 9, 10, or 12 sides, and there are no geometry textbooks or mathematical papers in the set that would override the standard definition, so the absence of contradictory sources reinforces the canonical answer.

 > Let me consider the answer choices carefully.
-Options A through I list numbers other than four, while option J is four; given the definition and the lack of conflicting references, the correct choice is J, which corresponds to four sides [^notfound].
+Options A through I list numbers other than four, while option J is four; given the definition and the lack of conflicting references, the correct choice is J, which corresponds to four sides.

 > Final answer: J. 4.